kostandinang/quartz/content/products/quinvio.md

 ---

+> But what did Quinvio mean?
-The acronym?
-Quick Interactive Visual Information Output.
-Yes, we made it fit.
+> Quick Interactive Visual Information Output.